Jasper-ketelaar/CBottle/docs/index.md

 The decline in the percentage difference between the epochs actually matches quite nicely with the decline of the loss function.
-We do note that obviously a test set of 100 images is not enough to really make a statement but since we only encountered this hypothesis later during our project and the images had to be manually picked we did not have time to research this as much as we could have.
+We do note that obviously a test set of 100 images is not enough to really make a statement but since we only encountered this question during the last two weeks of our project, and as the images had to be manually picked we did not have time to go further.
 When checking out which type of images were still getting recognized as bottle we noticed that they were more varied in shape than we expected them to be.
 Our hypothesis of the model getting better at objects that to us seem more clearly not a wine bottle was not necessarily reflected in this subset.
 We are not sure if that is simply an artifact of a low sample size and it could have simply been that or that it means there were different aspects that the network had a harder time 'passively forgetting'.

 ### Keypoint Detector